Vandebron/tech-blog/public/posts/how-to-sign-soap-messages.md

     }
   }
 ```
-With that, we can convert any `Document` SOAP-message representation back to the `scala.xml`-supported  `Elem` format.
+With that, we can convert any `Document` SOAP message representation back to the `scala.xml` supported  `Elem` format.

 ```scala
 class SigningService(signingCertificate: SigningCertificate) {